softonic/homing-pigeon/README.md

 Homing Pigeon is an application thought to connect read and write adapters easily.
 Whatever comes from an input, it will be sent to a specific output, without the need of writing the usual boilerplate code.
-This tool is thought so that we can easily plug in any kind of adapter for both input and ouput.
+This tool is thought so that we can easily plug in any kind of adapter for both input and output.
 We can use this application to easily store messages, or to easily proxy messages.
 A few examples could be: AMQP to Elasticsearch, HTTP to MySQL, HTTP to HTTP, or any kind of combination.